dmarcotte/idea-handlebars/readme.md

 ## _NEW:_ Template formatting
 The latest release now includes [a full template formatter](https://github.com/dmarcotte/idea-handlebars/pull/9).
 Full release notes on the [plugin repository page](http://plugins.jetbrains.com/plugin?pr=idea&pluginId=6884).

-* If you were running the beta, you can switch back to the released verion as follows:
+* If you were running the beta, you can switch back to the released version as follows:
   * Right-click the beta in the "Settings->Plugins" list and choose "Uninstall"
   * Re-enable the released version, Right-click and choose "Reload List of Plugins" to find the latest version